Fieseler Fi 156 Storch: Second World War

 On 26 April 1945, a Storch was one of the last aircraft to land on the improvised airstrip in the Tiergarten near the Brandenburg Gate during the Battle of Berlin and the death throes of Nazi Germany.
 It was flown by the test pilot Hanna Reitsch, who flew Generalfeldmarschall Robert Ritter von Greim from Munich to Berlin to answer a summons from Hitler.

-A Storch was the last aircraft shot down by the Allies on the Western Front and another was downed by a direct Allied counterpart of the Storch, an L-4 Grasshopper, the military version of the well-known American Piper J-3 Cub civilian training and sport aircraft.
+A Storch was the final aircraft to be shot down by the Allies on the Western Front, and another was forced down by an L-4 Grasshopper, the military version of the American Piper J-3 Cub civilian training and sport aircraft and a direct Allied counterpart of the Storch.
 The pilot and co-pilot of the L-4, lieutenants Duane Francis and Bill Martin, opened fire on the Storch with their .45 caliber pistols, forcing the German air crew to land and surrender.

-During the war a number of Störche were captured by the Allies.
-One became the personal aircraft of Field Marshal Montgomery.
+During the conflict, several Störche were captured by the Allies.
+One became the personal aircraft of British Field Marshal Bernard Montgomery.
 Others were used as the personal aircraft of Air Vice Marshal Arthur Coningham and Air Vice Marshal Harry Broadhurst, who acquired his Storch in North Africa, and flew it subsequently in Italy and North-West Europe.
+The British captured 145 Fi 156s, of which 64 were given to the French as war compensation from Germany.

-The British captured 145, of which 64 were given to the French as war compensation from Germany.
+Postwar activities

-Post-World War II
+Both the French Air Force (Armée de l'Air) and the French Army Light Aviation (Aviation Légère de l'Armée de Terre) operated the Criquet between 1945 and 1958.
+Accordingly, the type saw battlefield service in French hands during both the Indochina War and the Algerian War.

-The French Air Force (Armée de l'Air) and the French Army Light Aviation (Aviation Légère de l’Armée de Terre) used the Criquet from 1945 to 1958 throughout the Indochina War and the Algerian War.
-The Swiss Air Force and other mountainous European countries continued to use the Storch for rescues in terrain where STOL performance was necessary, as with the historically significant Gauli Glacier crash rescue in November 1946, as a pair of Flugwaffe-flown Storches were the sole means to get its twelve survivors to safety.
-After World War II, Storch aircraft were used in utility roles including agricultural spraying.
-Many Storches are still operational today and are commonly shown at air shows.
+The Swiss Air Force, as well as several other mountainous European countries, continued to use the Storch to conduct rescue operations in challenging terrain where STOL performance was necessary.
+One of the more historically significant operations involving the type was the Gauli Glacier crash rescue in November 1946, where a pair of Flugwaffe-flown Storches were the sole means of safely retrieving the twelve survivors of the crash.
+After the Second World War, numerous aircraft were used in utility roles, including agricultural spraying.
+Even into the twenty-first century, numerous Storches have remained operational, the type has become a common sight at air shows.
 In North America, both the Collings Foundation and the Fantasy of Flight museum have airworthy Fi 156 Storch aircraft in their collections.